constcallid/test093025/README.md

 - **Modern Browser Support:** Compatible with all modern browsers (see browser support for more).

-- **Powerful Fields Handling:** Advanced form field handling with automatic type normalization and validation.
+- **Auto-Typed Field IO:** One-line get / set for any input—checkbox arrays, multi-select, files, radios etc. No need for manual branching.

+- **Smart Value Harvester:** Turns any container into a plain object of field values—single call, auto-typed, with dynamic-name grouping and zero config.

-- **Multiple Formats:** Distributed in Plain JavaScript, ESM modules, and TypeScript formats.
+- **Three Distribution Formats:** Plain JavaScript, ESM modules, and TypeScript.

 - **TypeScript Ready:** Includes built-in types (ES2022 compatible) available in `/src`.